Embedded emissions: Embodied carbon policy and legislation

 A variety of policies, regulations, and standards exist worldwide with respect to embodied carbon, according to the American Institute of Architects.

 Eight states introduced procurement policies related to embodied carbon in 2021: Washington, Oregon, California, Colorado, Minnesota, Connecticut, New York, and New Jersey.

-In Colorado, HB21-1303: Global Warming Potential for Public Project Materials (better known as “Buy Clean Colorado”) was signed into law July 6, 2021.
+In Colorado, HB21-1303: Global Warming Potential for Public Project Materials (better known as "Buy Clean Colorado") was signed into law 6 July 2021.
 The law uses environmental product declarations (EPDs) to help drive the use of low-embodied-carbon materials.

 "In Europe, embodied carbon emissions have been limited in the Netherlands since 2018, and this is scheduled to happen in Denmark, Sweden, France and Finland between 2023 and 2027."

+"On May 10, 2023, Toronto became the first community in North America to require lower-carbon construction materials in new construction projects, limiting embodied carbon from new city-owned municipal building construction.
+New buildings must now limit upfront embodied emission intensity — emissions associated with manufacturing, transporting, and constructing major structural and envelope systems — to below 350 kg CO2e/m2."
+The new requirements are currently voluntary for non-city-owned buildings.